-PROCEDURE NUMBER: MBK-ENV-0013 Rev. 2 People • Environment y Environment Department concerned Site Service Procurement Logistics Health and \$ t and Authorized by Jeffrey Pratt - Environment Coordinator Effective : July 8, 2015 "Safety First, Safety Last Safety Always!"
-"No Repeats" - Our Stepping Stone to ZERO HARM This procedure of This procedure corresponds to the required minimum standard.
+PROCEDURE NUMBER: MBK-ENV-0013 Rev. 2 People • Environme y Environment Department concerned oncerned • Site Services • Procurement and Logistics • Health and Safety by Jeffrey Pratt - Environment Coordinator Effective : July 8, 2015 "Safety First, Safety Last Safety Always!"
+"No Repeats" - Our Stepping Stone to ZERO HARM This procedure corresponds to the required minimum standard.
 Each and every one also have to comply with the rules